- March 31, 2020

 Due to the coronavirus outbreak, my constituency office will be operating differently for the next couple of months.

-In line with advice from both the UK Government and our own Welsh Government, my constituency office will be closed to all visitors for the forseeable future.
+In line with advice from both the UK Government and our own Welsh Government, my constituency office in Bridgend will be closed to all visitors for the forseeable future.

 Staff will continue to work remotely and we will continue to support constituents via email and telephone system.
 Due to the high volume of calls and emails, there maybe a short delay in responding but please be assured that we will answer your query as soon as possible.